The internet brings a world of products and services to your fingertips, but your location and other personal details can still work against you.

 Your estimated age demographic may also have certain buying habits and preferences that help websites adjust pricing or hide cheaper products, such as displaying only up-market accommodation options – which has the added drawback of making an area or city seem more booked-out than it is.

-This is dynamic pricing, and it's (allegedly) a common online marketing method.
+This is dynamic pricing, also known as personal price hikes, and it's (allegedly) a common online marketing method.

 Luckily, there are ways to beat these tricks, opening up your options and potentially saving you a bit of cash and stress in the process.

 Many web cookies are useful, and some crucial to make online shopping work.
 Others build advertising profiles about you or track parts of your web history.
 These profiles can help marketers figure out which pricing adjustments are most likely to work.